One-in-four Europeans cannot afford holidays away | DW | 05.07.2019

 "A holiday trip is for many people an unattainable luxury," said Sabine Zimmermann, the chairperson of the German federal Bundestag parliament's Committee for Families, Elderly, Women and Youth.

-"Not being able to travel is an sign of poverty, which finally must be tackled effectively," said Zimmermann, a member of Germany's ex-communist Left party and former Social Democrat (SPD).
+"Not being able to travel is an sign of poverty, which finally must be tackled effectively," said Zimmermann, a member of Germany's ex-communist Left party and former trade union organizer.

 EU tourists spend mostly within bloc